Virtual network service tags

 |AzureCognitiveSearch||Azure Cognitive Search.

 This tag or the IP addresses covered by this tag can be used to grant indexers secure access to data sources.
-Refer the indexer connection documentation for more details.
+Refer to the indexer connection documentation for more details.

 Note: The IP of the search service is not included in the list of IP ranges for this service tag and also needs to be added to the IP firewall of data sources.